SergioPachonDotor/malaria_detection_and_generation/README.md

 This code is reffered to the article
 ~~~~
 @article{Ramarolahy2020blood,
-  title={A comprehensive Neural networks use for Malaria},
+  title={A comprehensive Neural networks use for Malaria in Microscopy},
   author={Ramarolahy, R  and Opoku, E and Crimi, A},
   journal={ },
   volume={},